websanco/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/configuration-files-and-factories/using-configuration-files.md

 ## Specifying a Read-Only Value

-If you need to specify a read-only configuration value, use a [portal property](../../../installation-and-upgrades/reference/portal-properties.md).
+If you must specify a read-only configuration value, use a [portal property](../../../installation-and-upgrades/reference/portal-properties.md).

 Here's the property syntax: